-Kerala has always been a step ahead in development compared to other states in India.
+Kerala is always a step ahead in development in comparision to other states in India.
 It’s been so vibrant because of its multi cultural ethnicity.
-Hence it’s called gods own country.
+Hence it’s famous as gods own country.
 Now Kerala has introduced a new mechanism for dispute resolution at the grassroots level.
-It’s called the Community Mediation Volunteer Program.
+The initiative’s name is the Community Mediation Volunteer Program.

-Alternative Dispute Resolution Mechanisms are well known to people these days, because ADR is being adopted for many complex and controversial cases to resolve conflicts more successfully.
-Recently a body under Hon’ble Kerala High court, named KSMCC (Kerala State Mediation and Conciliation Centre) and KeLSA (Kerala State Legal Service Authority) introduced a new grassroots level dispute resolution mechanism in order to reduce the pendency in courts in an effective manner.
+Alternative Dispute Resolution Mechanisms are well famous among people these days.
+Because ADR comes in for many complex and controversial cases to resolve conflicts more successfully.
+Recently a body under Hon’ble Kerala High court, named KSMCC (Kerala State Mediation and Conciliation Centre) and KeLSA (Kerala State Legal Service Authority).
+They introduce a new grassroots level dispute resolution mechanism in order to reduce the pendency in courts in an effective manner.
 KSMCC’s professional mediator trainers Adv.PG Suresh, Adv.Thankachan VP and Adv.Noorbina Rsheed gave a 20-hour training to selected people from various communities in Community Mediation.
 Through this they will mediate conflicts in their community.
 As a multi-cultural society, the role of community leaders in conflicts regarding intra-community issues is relevant.
 So the decision to teach leaders the process of mediation is very much worth appreciation.

-There have been mechanisms similar to mediation in communities called “othutheerpp” and in many such cases power imbalances between parties, confidentiality issues, and enforceability of decisions, were hurdles to its’ success.
-But advanced techniques in Mediation helps these CMV’s solve these issues more diligently and the final outcome can be made enforceable.
+There have been mechanisms similar to Community Mediation called “othutheerpp” and in many such cases power imbalances between parties, confidentiality issues, and enforceability of decisions, were hurdles to its’ success.
+But advance techniques in Mediation help these CMV’s solve these issues more diligently.
+And the final outcome can be easily enforceable.

 The statistics reflect that 28 million cases are pending in Indian Courts.
 It will take 464 years to settle all these disputes if we calculate it by taking average life span of a case as 3-4 years.
 That’s why, when the mastermind behind this project, Hon’ble High court Justice Musthaq sir along with Hon’ble State Secratery of KeLSA Nissar Ahmed sir presented the idea in a meeting of NLSA (National Legal Service Authority), many other states supported the idea.
 After its first phase in Kerala, many states have shown their keen interest in implementing the system in their states.
 India needs a grassroots level system that helps to reduce the number cases in lower courts.